json420/dbase32/doc/dbase32.rst

 'UGT6U75VTJL8IRBBPRFONKOQ'

 The *numbytes* keyword argument defaults to ``15``, but you can override this to get an ID with a different length.
-Typically you would only use this for unit testing, for example to create a well-formed 240-bit (30-byte) Dmedia file ID, which will be 48 characters in length when D-Base32 encoded:
+Typically you would only do this for unit testing, for example to create a well-formed 240-bit (30-byte) Dmedia file ID, which will be 48 characters in length when D-Base32 encoded: